cool-RR/git-past-amend/README.markdown

 **What's the license?** MIT license.

-**What if there's a rebase conflict?** In that case you can resolve it manually like any other rebase conflict, do `rebase --continue` when you're done and the `past-amend` action will be completed.
+**What if there's a rebase conflict?** In that case you can resolve it manually like any other rebase conflict, do `git rebase --continue` when you're done and the `past-amend` action will be completed.

 # Tips #